Raftaar: 2017-2020: KALAMKAAR, debut album and collaborations

 In 2017, Raftaar debuted in the Bengali music industry through the film One which featured singer Vishal Dadlani and Raftaar.
 In the same year, he founded the record label KALAMKAAR, alongside Ankit Khanna, signing a variety of acts, such as KR$NA, Rashmeet Kaur, Deep Kalsi, Karma, Yunan and Harjas Harjaai.
 He also produced and rapped a song for the Chaamp soundtrack.
 He released his debut album, Zero To Infinity, the following year in May.
+The album spawned the single, "Baby Marvaake Maanegi", accompanied by a music video featuring Nora Fatehi.

-In tha same year in September, Raftaar appeared on a podcast with Raaj Jones, where he questioned if fellow rapper Emiway Bantai was generating enough revenue from hip-hop.
+In September 2018, Raftaar appeared on a podcast with Raaj Jones, where he questioned if fellow rapper Emiway Bantai was generating enough revenue from hip-hop.
 The statement was taken out of context and resulted in Emiway dropping "Samajh Mein Aaya Kya", targeting Raftaar and refuting his claims that Emiway wasn’t earning much yet, and further added that he eventually would build an empire of his own.
 Raftaar responded with his own track, "Sheikh Chilli", where he called out Emiway for taking the statement out of context and dissected his false claims.
 Emiway responded again with "Giraftaar", which prompted Raftaar to respond with the song "Anime Hentai" (now known as Awein Hai).
-This paved the way for a wave of commercialisation in the genre, as many Indian rappers claimed to have benefitted from the publicity from a credit standpoint.
+This paved the way for a wave of commercialisation in the Indian hip-hop genre, as many Indian rappers claimed to have benefited from the publicity from a credit standpoint.
 It also gave rise to many other publicised beefs taking place.

-Raftaar collaborated with Bollywood actor Varun Dhawan for the second edition of Breezer Vivid Shuffle in 2019, and in the same year, he started judging the reality shows MTV Hustle, Dance India Dance and MTV Roadies.
+Meanwhile, Raftaar released the track "Mantoiyat" from the soundtrack of the film Manto, which was acclaimed for its lyrical content, while incorporating conscious hip-hop in Hindi film music.
+Raftaar collaborated with Bollywood actor Varun Dhawan for the second edition of Breezer Vivid Shuffle in 2019, and in the same year, started judging the reality shows MTV Hustle, Dance India Dance and MTV Roadies.

 The next year, he released his second album, Mr. Nair, through Zee Music Company, featuring his labelmates KR$NA, Rashmeet Kaur, Deep Kalsi, Karma, Yunan, and Harjas Harjaayi among others.